-Starting with the SDP 2020.1 release, the released versions of SDP match the released versions of P4D.
+Starting with the SDP 2020.1 release, the released versions of SDP match released versions of P4D.
 So SDP r20.1 is guaranteed to work with P4D r20.1.
-In addition, the SDP Release Notes clarify all the specific versions of P4D supported.
+In addition, the SDP Release Notes clarify all specific versions of P4D to be supported.

 The SDP is often forward- and backward-compatible with P4D versions, but for best results they should be kept in sync by upgrading SDP before P4D.
-This is partly because the SDP contains logic that helps upgrade P4D, which can change as P4D evolves (most recently for 2019.1).
+This is partly because the SDP contains logic that helps upgrade P4D, which can change as P4D evolves.